rosell-dk/webp-express/README.md

 *Note:*
 Do not simply remove the plugin without deactivating it first.
 Deactivation takes care of removing the rules in the *.htaccess* file.
 With the rules there, but converter gone, your Google Chrome visitors will not see any jpeg images.

+### Bulk convert
+You can start a bulk conversion two ways:
+1. In the admin UI.
+On the settings screen, there is a "Bulk Convert" button
+2. By using WP CLI (command: "webp-express").

+I'm currently working on a file manager interface, which will become a third way.

+### Making sure new images becomes converted
+There are several ways:
+1. Enable redirection to converter in the *.htaccess rules* section.
+2. Enable "Convert on upload".
+Note that this may impact upload experience in themes which defines many formats.
+3. Set up a cron job, which executes `wp webp-express convert` regularily

+### WP CLI command
+WebP Express currently supports commands for converting and flushing webp images throug the CLI.
+You can use the --help option to learn about the options:
+`wp webp-express --help`.
+Displays the available commands `wp webp-express convert --help`.
+Displays the available options for the "convert" command.

+A few examples:
+`wp webp-express convert`: Creates webp images for all unconverted images `wp webp-express convert --reconvert`: Also convert images that are already converted `wp webp-express convert themes`: Only images in the themes folder `wp webp-express convert --only-png`: Only the PNG images `wp webp-express convert --quality=50`: Use quality 50 (instead of what was entered in settings screen) `wp webp-express convert --quality=50`: Use quality 50 (instead of what was entered in settings screen)

+`wp webp-express flushwebp`: Remove all webp images `wp webp-express flushwebp --only-png`: Remove all webp images that are conversions of PNG images

 ## Limitations